The Oscars bring back red carpet glam in whites and gold

-NEW YORK (AP) — Red carpet glam was back Sunday at the Oscars with Diane Warren and Leslie Odom Jr. kicking off the pandemic era’s first big parade of fashion in looks of white and award-worthy gold in Los Angeles.
+NEW YORK (AP) — Red carpet glam was back Sunday at the Oscars with Andra Day and Carey Mulligan shimmering in award-worthy gold and Maria Bakalova among several stars in bright white princess gowns during the pandemic era’s first big parade of fashion.

+Day dressed all the way up in a sexy look cut to the thigh on one side with a cutout at the waist.
+It was custom Vera Wang made of actual metal.
+Mulligan stunned in gold Valentino couture, a midriff look with a tiny metallic top and a huge ball skirt.

+With nominees scattered around the world, the red carpet was far less hectic.

+Regina King went for robin’s egg blue Louis Vuitton with winged shoulders and silver stripe embellishments.

+Riz Ahmed, Leslie Odom Jr. and Daniel Kaluuya, in a Bottega Venetta tux, were among many of the guys who went without ties.

-Warren served up a Valentino tuxedo in bright white with a sequin turtleneck, all by Valentino, while fellow nominee Odom shined in a glistening gold double-breasted tux — gold shirt included — from Brioni.
+Diane Warren and Odom kicked off the carpet in Los Angeles in the two trend colors: white and gold, Warren in a Valentino tuxedo white with a sequin turtleneck and Odom in a glistening gold double-breasted tux — gold shirt included — from Brioni.

 “I’ve never been dressed by a designer before,” Warren told E!.
 “How cool is that?”
+A small Swarovski frog adorned her collar.

 Odom walked the carpet with spouse Nicolette Robinson.
 They recently welcomed a second child.